The Little Vampire (TV series): Episodes

-Next morning, uncle Theoder/Ludwig says he is 100% sure the new gravedigger is a Geiermeier.
+The next morning, Uncle Theoder/Ludwig says he is 100% sure the new gravedigger is a Geiermeier.
 He acts as a Geiermeier, is dressed like a Geiermeier, smells like a Geiermeier and presented himself as a Geiermeier during a phone conversation.

 That night, Anton's parents have to go out again.
 As his usual sitter is ill, she sends over her daughter Effie Perkins.
 Rüdiger scares Effie who runs out of the house.
 Rüdiger takes Anton to his crypt.
 At the cemetery, they can just escape from Geiermeier.
 Once in the crypt, aunt Dorothee/Hildegard wakes up.
 Anton hides in Rüdiger's coffin, although Dorothee/Hildegard can smell human flesh and suspects Rüdiger to have hidden a human in his coffin.
 Rüdiger distracts aunt Dorothee/Hildegard so Anton can escape.

 Helga finds the smelly vampire cloak in Anton's room and takes it.